-There are several methods for upgrading to a new version of the SDP:
+There are several methods for upgrading to a new version of the SDP, summarized here:

 - In-Place, Manual: Manual upgrades of the SDP must be performed to upgrade from versions older than r20.1 in-place on existing machines.
 This document provides details on how to do this. - In-Place, Automated: Automated in-place upgrades can be done if your current SDP version is r20.1 or later.
-Refer to documentation in SDP Guide (Unix) for upgrading from SDP r20.1 onward. - Migration-Style: A migration-style upgrade is one in which the existing server machines

-(virtual or physical) are left in place, and brand new "green field" machines are installed fresh using the Helix Installer (which installs the latest SDP on a "green field" baseline machien with only the operating system installed).
+Refer to documentation in SDP Guide (Unix) for upgrading from SDP r20.1 onward. - Migration-Style: A migration-style upgrade is one in which the existing server machines (virtual or physical) are left in place, and brand new "green field" machines are installed fresh using the Helix Installer (which installs the latest SDP on a "green field" baseline operating system).
 Then the Helix Core data is migrated from the existing hardware to the new hardware.
-This approach is especially appealing when upgrading other aspects of the infrastructure at the same time as the SDP, such as the hardware and/or operating system.
+This approach is especially appealing when upgrading other aspects of the infrastructure, such as the hardware and/or operating system.

 • Custom with HMS: The Helix Management System is used by some customers.
-See Appendix 3.A, Custom HMS Managed Installations